wmeints/plsexplain/docs/source/user-guide/model_explanations.rst

 Model explanations
 ==================

-In this section, we discuss the model predictions.
-We’ll cover how to interpret the explanations given by the dashboard.
+In this section, we discuss the model explanations.
+We’ll cover when to use the various explanations offered by the dashboard, and how to interpret the explanations given by the dashboard.

 Feature importance
 ------------------